Román Baldorioty de Castro: Legacy

 The cities of Bayamón, Juana Díaz, San Germán and San Juan have honored the memory of Baldorioty de Castro by naming plazas after him.
 Puerto Rico Highway 26, called the Román Baldorioty de Castro Expressway, is the main highway to the Luis Muñoz Marín International Airport.
 In Puerto Rico's capital city, where the Baldorioty de Castro Expressway meets the Condado Lagoon in the Miramar neighborhood of Santurce, an obelisk was constructed in the center of the city park surrounding the lagoon.
 The obelisk is in honor of Baldorioty de Castro.
-A bronze statue of Baldority de Castro stands at the base of the statue as a gift of the people of Puerto Rico.
+A bronze statue of Baldorioty de Castro stands at the base of the statue as a gift of the people of Puerto Rico.
 There are schools named after him in other areas of Puerto Rico.
 The province of Azua de Compostela, Dominican Republic, honored him by naming one of the capital city's secondary education institutions after him: Liceo de Estudios Secundarios Román Baldorioty de Castro.